Dynamic websites and single-page applications

 The next time the page trigger is fired, the page will deactivate.

 If a change is made to the body tag using the visual editor, you cannot remove those changes as outlined in this article.
-If this is functionality you require, submit a feature request.
+If this is the functionality you require, submit a feature request.

 How support for dynamic websites works

 Changes apply to your site when a page is activated.
 If you have a traditional static site (and you are not using the feature kit that supports dynamic websites), Optimizely applies changes to elements on your page that load within two seconds of the initial page load.
-Ordinarily, this is plenty of time for elements to load so that visual changes seamlessly apply, without affecting your visitors' experience.
+Ordinarily, this is plenty of time for elements to load so that visual changes seamlessly apply without affecting your visitors' experience.

 However, unlike static sites, SPAs do not fully reload the page to change the content that a visitor sees.
 Instead, elements are changed or added to alter the site experience as a visitor explores.
 This means that two seconds is often not enough time to capture when an element loads on a SPA to apply the visual changes through an experiment.